Trumbaturi/PS-Shuffler/README.md

 To use, click on the input button and select a compabitable .csv file.
 Once you import a file, the program allows you to toggle the ability to use custom weights.

 You may put any integer values greater than or equal to 0 in any of the fields.
-The numbers do not represent the percentage odds, but rather how many tickets that Pokémon has.
-The more tickets they have, the greater chance they have in relation to everyone else.
-If you want to guarantee a Pokémon in the shuffler compared to others, give them a high amount like 99999.
-The provided "base.csv" has identical odds compared to the standard settings.
-You may use it as a base to create your own files for custom settings.
+The numbers do not represent the percentage odds, but rather how many entries that Pokémon has.
+The more entries they have, the greater chance they have in relation to everyone else.
+If you want to guarantee a specific POKEMON, then set their entry in a specific cup to a high value like 99999.

 # Keyboard Shortcuts
-Enter: Randomizes the Pokémon
+I: Import a .csv file to apply custom weights to each of the cups
+E: Toggle the ability for the imported .csv to override the program's default odds
+W: Toggle whether you are using Mord's Rental Hack
+Q: Toggle whether to prioritize .png or .gif for displaying the Pokémon
 R: Toggle the program's orientation between horizontal and vertical
-I: Import a .csv file to apply custom weights to each of the cups
+Z, X, C: Changes the sort method between None, Numerical, or Alphabetical
+S: Shuffles all of the Pokémon
+1: Shuffles the Pokémon in slot 1.
+2: Shuffles the Pokémon in slot 2.
+3: Shuffles the Pokémon in slot 3.
+4: Shuffles the Pokémon in slot 4.
+5: Shuffles the Pokémon in slot 5.
+6: Shuffles the Pokémon in slot 6.

 Horizontal Mode:
-Number Pad 1: Randomizes the lower left Pokémon
+NumPad 1: Randomizes the lower left Pokémon
-Number Pad 2: Randomizes the lower middle Pokémon
+NumPad 2: Randomizes the lower middle Pokémon
-Number Pad 3: Randomizes the lower right Pokémon
+NumPad 3: Randomizes the lower right Pokémon
-Number Pad 4: Randomizes the upper left Pokémon
+NumPad 4: Randomizes the upper left Pokémon
-Number Pad 5: Randomizes the upper middle Pokémon
+NumPad 5: Randomizes the upper middle Pokémon
-Number Pad 6: Randomizes the upper right Pokémon
+NumPad 6: Randomizes the upper right Pokémon

 Vertical Mode:
-Number Pad 1: Randomizes the lower left Pokémon
+NumPad 1: Randomizes the lower left Pokémon
-Number Pad 2: Randomizes the lower right Pokémon
+NumPad 2: Randomizes the lower right Pokémon
-Number Pad 4: Randomizes the middle left Pokémon
+NumPad 4: Randomizes the middle left Pokémon
-Number Pad 5: Randomizes the middle right Pokémon
+NumPad 5: Randomizes the middle right Pokémon
-Number Pad 7: Randomizes the upper left Pokémon
+NumPad 7: Randomizes the upper left Pokémon
-Number Pad 8: Randomizes the upper right Pokémon
+NumPad 8: Randomizes the upper right Pokémon

 # Mord's Rental Hack
 This shuffler also has compatability with Mord's Rental Hack (created by Mord_Fustang on romhacking.net) that allows for normally locked Pokémon to be playable in the Prime Cup.
 All you need to do is click the checkbox for this to take effect.